-Before even walking in, the Palazzo cuts an impressive figure – a massive, 53 floor building, elegantly designed, made from sand coloured material.
-It straight away transports you to Italy.
+Before even walking in, the Palazzo hotel, Las Vegas, cuts an impressive figure – a massive, 53 floor building, elegantly designed, sand coloured.
+It straight away transports you to Italy – in the heart of Las Vegas.
 Inside is even more impressive, with marble floors, fountains and quirky displays in the lobby.
 Further in the hotel, there’s even a waterfall!

-The rooms were so luxurious, with a lot of space, marble floors, a massive window at the end of the room and really comfy beds.
-The bathrooms were impressive too.
+The rooms were so luxurious, with a lot of space, marble floors, a massive window at the end of the room and really comfy beds (if you’re planning to sleep in this party city!)
 Our room had a great view over the golf courses of Las Vegas, and the sunrise is perfect.
-At home, I never see the sun rise.
-There’s one perk to jet lag.
+At home, I never see the sun rise – there’s one perk to jet lag.

 Like all the big hotels in Vegas, there is basically a shopping centre in the Palazzo.
 There are so many designer shops, as well as restaurants; you could stay occupied even if you just stayed in your hotel.
-We went to one of these restaurants for dinner on our last night – Il Cielo.
-Whilst expensive, the food was amazing.
-It was an Italian and the portions were so massive.
-We also went to one of the restaurants, Grand Lux Cafe, for breakfast one day, where I had a classic American stack of pancakes with maple syrup.
+We went to one of these restaurants for dinner on our last night at the delectable Il Cielo.
+Whilst expensive, the food was amazing, and we dined on pasta and deep fried zucchini.
+We also went to one of the restaurants, Grand Lux Cafe, for breakfast one day, where I had a classic American stack of pancakes drizzled with maple syrup.
 I had to.
 I was in America.

 One morning, we went to chill out by the pool, and it was fabulous!
-You are free to visit either the Palazzo’s pool or the Venetian, as they are connected, and the grounds are beautifully gardened.
-There are ten pools, a Jacuzzi, plus sun beds for stretching out under the Vegas sun.
-The pool area is beautiful, and the Palazzo is best for quiet relaxing, while the Venetian pool has a bit more life.
+Guests are able to visit either the Palazzo’s pool or the Venetian, as they are connected, and the grounds are beautifully gardened.
+There are ten (yes, ten!) pools, a Jacuzzi, plus sun beds for stretching out under the hot Vegas sun.
+The pool area is beautiful, and the Palazzo is best for peace and quiet, while the Venetian pool has a bit more life.
 It’s lovely, in the crazy bubble that is Las Vegas, to take some time out and just relax.

 If I go to Las Vegas again (or should that be when), I’d definitely stay here one more time.